 We want to work in partnership with parents; therefore, good communication is imperative.
-Any questions or concerns are to be directed to the teacher involved first for direct information, clarification and resolution either in writing or by phone.
+Any questions or concerns are to be directed to the teacher involved first for direct information, clarification and resolution either in writing, email or by phone.
 The teacher is your best and quickest source of information and knows the student and the classroom proceedings first hand.
 After this first contact, if a resolution is not reached, you should call the Principal.
 A meeting of all parties may be necessary.

-In order to maintain good communication between the school and parents, the school will email a newsletter informing parents of events and activities for both the school and the parish monthly.
-The newsletter will also inform parents about the achievements of the children of St. Regis School.
+In order to maintain good communication between the school and parents, the school will email an updated Lunch Menu and Monthly Calendar at the beginning of each month.
+Updates and reminders informing parents of events and activities for both the school and the parish will also be emailed weekly.
 Parents are encouraged to check emails regularly to keep up-to-date on school happenings.
 Please contact the School Office with any email changes or any other communication device changes throughout the year.
-For those without email access, a hard copy of the newsletter will be sent home with the youngest or only child in the family.
-The school newsletter and other school news can also be found on the school website, www.regisparish.org/school.
-Submissions for the newsletter need to be made to the school secretary by the last Tuesday of each month.
+Other school news can also be found on the school website, www.regissacademy.org.
+Parents are expected to view and stay current with their children's grades, attendance and lunch information through our website by clicking on the Parent Portal Educonnect block.

 Any flyers, forms or written communication to go home with students must be approved through the school office to assure compliance with school philosophy, policies and procedures.
 Requests for website posting are made to the school Principal.
-The Principal will evaluate and determine the nature of the request for positing.
+The Principal will evaluate and determine the nature of the request for posting.
 Photos posted on the site will communicate the community atmosphere and activities of the school.